 There has been great media interest and I’ve received hundreds of messages from all round the world congratulating me on the historic ascent!
 It’s been quite surreal to say the least.
 It’s appeared in newspapers, the Scottish Parliament and I was also invited to BBC Broadcasting House in London for a live TV interview!
 If you missed it, here is my first TV appearance:

-Here’s a few media stories that came out following the ascent:
+A few media stories came out following the ascent:

 BMC – The Paraclimbing Man of Hoy

 UKC News – Blind Climber Leads the Old Man of Hoy